mozilla/mozjpeg/README-turbo.txt

   libjpeg API:  This is the de facto industry-standard API for compressing and decompressing JPEG images.
-It is more difficult to use than the TurboJPEG API but also more powerful.  libjpeg-turbo is both API/ABI-compatible and mathematically compatible with libjpeg v6b.
+It is more difficult to use than the TurboJPEG API but also more powerful.
+The libjpeg API implementation in libjpeg-turbo is both API/ABI-compatible and mathematically compatible with libjpeg v6b.
   It can also optionally be configured to be API/ABI-compatible with libjpeg v7 and v8 (see below.)

+There is no significant performance advantage to either API when both are used to perform similar operations.

 ======================
 Installation Directory